 What is the Coriolis effect?

-Coriolis effect is caused by the inertial force resulting from the rotational movement of the Earth, which rotates around its own axis from the west to the east.
+The inertial force resulting from the rotational movement of the Earth, which rotates around its own axis from the west to the east, causes the Coriolis effect.
 As a result, every moving object will be subject to this rotation and thus change the direction of its movement:

 Coriolis effect definition

-Coriolis force can be easily estimated with the Coriolis effect definition below:
+We can easily estimate the Coriolis force with the Coriolis effect definition below:

 αis the latitude at which the object is located.

-In our Coriolis effect calculator, the rotating body is assumed to be Earth with angular velocity
+In our Coriolis effect calculator, we assumed that the rotating body is the Earth with angular velocity

 ω = 2π/24h ≈ 0.0000727 1/s (

 360° in radians).
-If you want to change it, you can go to the advanced mode.
+If you want to change it, you can use the advanced mode.

 α = 90° (